Beyond the Venus de Milo: The Louvre Sculptures Most Visitors Miss

 A collection shaped by the Revolution

-The medieval French sculpture galleries on the lower ground floor of the Richelieu wing cover roughly the eleventh to the fifteenth centuries.
-Their strength lies in the concentration of original carved material from French churches and abbeys.
+The medieval French sculpture galleries, located on the lower ground floor of the Richelieu wing, span roughly from the eleventh to the fifteenth century.
+Their strength lies in concentration.
+Not isolated works, but a dense continuity of carved material.[4]

 What makes these rooms exceptional